AmitPeleg/microscopy_deep_dof/README.md

 ## Dataset creation

-The code used for creating the dataset is in Matlab.

 ### Creating the blurred images:

+1. Open Matlab
-1. Open the file BlurImgKernels
+2. Open the file BlurImgKernels from the folder microscopy_deep_dof/MatlabSimulationCode/CodeForDataSetCreation
-2. Write the full path to the base folder (ending with the folder microscopy_deep_dof/MatlabSimulationCode/CodeForDataSetCreation).
+3. Write the full path to the base folder (ending with the folder microscopy_deep_dof/MatlabSimulationCode/CodeForDataSetCreation)
-3. Run this file.
+4. Run the file

 ### Preparing the dataset for the network:

 1. Open the file MakeTripletsForTrain
-2. Enter the same base folder (ending with microscopy_deep_dof/MatlabSimulationCode/CodeForDataSetCreation)
+2. Write the same base folder (ending with microscopy_deep_dof/MatlabSimulationCode/CodeForDataSetCreation)
-3. rRun the file.
+3. Run the file

 ## Training